Whilst the Internet of Things is sometimes over hyped, fundamentally it lets us measure things better. If you measure it, you can manage it.

 If you drive well it stays blue.
 Accelerate aggressively or brake harshly and it will start to blush.
 The harsher the event it detects, the more angry red it goes!

 GOFAR is live in 37 countries in 6 months so this wordless message of “blue is good, red is bad“, is very intuitive and easily understood in all languages.
-It is compatible with any vehicle that can equip an OBD2 scanner!
+It is compatible with Android and iOS devices and any vehicle that can equip an OBD2 scanner!

 Get the GOFAR Ray together with the OBD2 scanner